foundry-rs/book/src/reference/cli/anvil.md

           [default: m/44'/60'/0'/0/]

       --dump-state <PATH>
-          Dump the state of chain on exit to the given file.
+          Dump the state and block environment of chain on exit to the given file.

           If the value is a directory, the state will be written to `<VALUE>/state.json`.